Skip to main content Skip to local navigation

 105 Post-Degree Entry

 The School of Social Work seeks to prepare students to be critical practitioners who seek social transformation.
-This stream accepts applicants who have a completed undergraduate degree.
-These applicants may receive up to 66 transfer credits and are exempt from the first-year social work course, all general education requirements, and non-major elective courses.
-Transfer credits are assessed during the admission process based on a review of the applicant’s most recent academic transcript.
+The Post-Degree stream accepts applicants who already hold an undergraduate degree in any discipline.
+Students admitted under this stream are granted at least 66 transfer credits and are exempt from the first-year social work course as well as all from all requirements outside of the major.
+Transfer credits are assessed during the admission process based on a review of the applicant’s academic transcripts.

 Eligibility & Requirements

-• Resume - a minimum of two years of related social work experience, paid and/or voluntary, is preferred
+• A resume – a minimum of two years of related social work experience, paid and/or voluntary, is preferred.
+Please include the approximate number of weekly hours completed in each position you list.

 Deadlines to Apply